Composite ALPs in Composite Higgs Models: The ALP Lagrangian

-where we used standard notation for the SM fields and couplings.
+We use standard notation for the SM fields and couplings.
 We always set the redundant ALP-Higgs operator $i(\partial_\mu a/f)\Phi^\dagger D^\mu \Phi$ to zero by the usual ALP dependent field redefinition proportional to the hypercharge \cite{Georgi:1986df}.